 Academic integrity is a fundamental value in academia and enhances student learning and success.
-The Academic Integrity Tutorial discusses why academic integrity is important, provides examples of academic dishonesty, shares how students can practice academic integrity, outlines the university policy and procedures pertaining to academic misconduct, and shares resources to support your academic integrity and student success.
+The Academic Integrity Tutorial discusses why academic integrity is important, provides examples of academic dishonesty, outlines the university policy and procedures pertaining to academic misconduct, and shares strategies and resources to support your academic integrity and student success.
 Access the tutorial.

 Chegg and Other Study Sites